Aayush-D-C/Syntax_HackForBusiness/README.md

 - Use functional components with hooks
 - Implement proper error handling
 - Add loading states for async operations
+- Use useCallback and useMemo for performance
+- Avoid circular dependencies in useEffect

 ## 📊 Data Models